AviatrixSystems/Docs/HowTos/azure_bgpolan_multi_peer_ARS.rst

 |gateway_interface_info|

-2. In Azure, go to Route Servers > select your Azure Route Server > Peers.
+2. In your Azure portal, go to Route Servers > select your Azure Route Server > Peers.
 Click **Add** and configure the Azure Route Server peering to both remote Aviatrix Transit Gateways in the Transit VNet by specifying the ASN you configured for your Aviatrix Transit Gateways and the IP address of the BGP over LAN network interface on each Transit Gateway.
+See the Prerequisites section to find the ASN number.

 |ars_peers|